oicr-gsi/shesmu/docs/language.md

 the elements in _expr_, which must be an object.
 If some fields are to be excluded, use the form: `...`_expr_ `Without` _field1_ _field2_ ...

-A field can also be created from a variable of the same name by placing the a name after a `;`.
+A field can also be created from a variable of the same name by placing the name after a `;`.
 For example `{ a = 1; b }` is short hand for `{ a = 1, b = b }`.
 Named fields can be ommited if there are none (_i.e._, `{; b, c}` is the short hand for `{b = b, c = c}`).
 If a gang is used here, this will create all